Kai Havertz to Arsenal: Why Chelsea are willing to let him go and why he is attractive to the Gunners

 In total, Havertz won 56 per cent of his aerial duels last season, a higher success rate than even Ivan Toney or Aleksandar Mitrovic (both 48 per cent).
 Jesus, by comparison, only won 37 per cent of his.

-It would allow Chelsea to recoup the bulk of the £75m fee they paid for him despite the fact he has just endured a poor season.
+It allows Chelsea to recoup the bulk of the £75m fee they paid for him despite the fact he has just endured a poor season.
 And that with his potential replacement already signed in Nkunku.

-For Havertz himself, meanwhile, it would be a fresh start, and an opportunity to show the full extent of the talents which made him one of Europe's most exciting young players while at Bayer Leverkusen.
+For Havertz himself, meanwhile, it's a fresh start, and an opportunity to show the full extent of the talents which made him one of Europe's most exciting young players while at Bayer Leverkusen.